neckerio/cautious_guacamole/README.md

 - not sure if I have to do it on all of them (I do)

-1. i hear that numbers work too
+1. I hear that numbers work too
 2. here are numbers
 3. and a third